 Early displays were planned and installed by Janice Braman.
 Historian and Local History Room Coordinator, Kathy Kanauer, prepares current displays.
 Many individuals helped to make the displays possible.
 Marion Mallory provided artistic talent and James Shedd provided woodworking craftsmanship for many of the displays.
 Local History Room Committee members have provided many ideas and materials for display.
 Area residents have been very generous in loaning items for displays.

 Pioneer Certificates were established in 1985, the Town of Penfield's 175th anniversary year.
 These were made available for people whose ancestors settled in Penfield prior to 1885 or in Webster prior to 1840, when it was a part of Penfield.
 Several hundred pioneer certificates have been awarded to individuals.
-This is an ongoing project in the Local History Room.

-Materials that are available for genealogical research include federal and state census records cemetery records, church records several listings of births, deaths, and marriages, DAR Indexes, family history files, reference books, and more.
+Materials that are available for genealogical research include federal and state census records, cemetery records, church records, several listings of births, deaths, and marriages, DAR Indexes, family history files, reference books, and more.
 Family history files have been created for many early Penfield families.
 Files include information provided by one or more sources who have researched the family.
 New files are created when information becomes available.

 The Widger Genealogy collection, consisting of more than 500 volumes, was donated by the children of Jane Terry Widger, in her memory.
 The collection contains research materials relating to areas outside of Penfield, primarily New England.
 This allows researchers to continue their work.